 When a spouse is deployed or on active duty at the time of the divorce, the other spouse will need to communicate with the military spouse’s commanding officer.
 Their commanding officer should direct the other spouse to the legal representative who will handle the divorce for the military spouse.
 The other spouse can then serve the officer who is handling the divorce on behalf of the military spouse.

 Active duty or deployment can delay the divorce process because the military spouse has the same right to fight their case that any other person has.
 The law will not penalize a serviceperson for being on active duty or limit their ability to defend their case, which can extend the process.
-A knowledgeable attorney in the area could work diligently to make the military divorce proceedings as efficient as possible.
+A knowledgeable lawyer in Chattanooga could work diligently to make the military divorce proceedings as efficient as possible.

 The right of protection with regard to typical issues in divorces, like the right to division of property and debts, custodial rights, and rights for continued child support and alimony, does not change in military divorces.
 However, some issues are particular to military members’ income, such as housing allowances, retirement pay, and disability pay, all of which will be considered during asset division and child support calculations.